What happened

 And as for developer and co-founder Sean Parker, the initial downfall of Napster proved not to be much of an issue; after leaving Napster behind, he partnered with Mark Zuckerberg in the early days of Facebook, becoming its first President, and then invested in the then up and coming music-streaming service, Spotify.
 With an obvious eye for successful intellectual property sold and our intellectual property for sale, Parker is now a billionaire.

-The story of Napster covers a number of vastly important areas of Intellectual Property.
+The story of Napster covers a number of vastly important areas of a formal IP.
 Looking at the early days of the company, its model illustrates the importance of IP policing; many IP rich companies and individuals suffer from the exploitation of their Intellectual Property rights, and without sufficient policing policies to monitor said infringements, a significant loss can be incurred.
 Whether it be financially in revenue lost to a competitor, or a brand affected by negative attention through lower quality copycat products.

 Alternatively, the resurrection of the Napster brand shows the value that can be attributed to Intellectual Property assets of companies in financial distress, given the restructuring success that can often thrive despite historic setbacks.
 Having being passed through multiple ownership and nine-figure transactions, it is obvious that the Napster brand and related IP assets hold significant value, and in this case, a $70 million IP valuation price tag.